internetsistemas/guides/style-guides/ruby/README.md

 end
 ```

-* If you're defining a class that doesn't have any methods, do it in a single-line.
+* If you're defining a class that doesn't have any methods, or empty methods, do it in a single-line.
 This happens a lot when defining exceptions.

 ```ruby
 # Instead of this...